Skip to Content

 Like previously mentioned, you can miss your LH surge and get a negative result while you are still ovulating.

 So, don’t panic.
 If you are sure you are already in your fertile period and experiencing ovulation symptoms (discussed here), you should have regular sexual intercourse with your partner.
+Also remember that some cycles can be “anovulatory” (no egg released) even if you sometimes get a positive test in other months.

 Negative ovulation test result but still got pregnant?